Progress report for LNC22-461

 Education

 For this project, we have mainly utilized lecture style classes to present on all class topics.
 Due to having mixed audiences (New American & born in US) with varying language skills and primary languages, we have primarily worked with instructors who are well versed in working with New American and ELL audiences, who are experts in their field.
-2 of our 9 classes thus far have been targeted to new American audiences specifically, Computer Fundamentals, which was a 3 session course focused on foundational computer skills like searching the internet and online ordering, sending emails, making invoices, and an introduction to using spreadsheets, as well as Produce Safety, which introduced FSMA and produce safety training in a modified way, and focused on teaching participants best practices and standards for consumer safety and to meet buyer expectations.
+2 of our classes offered so far have been targeted to new American audiences specifically, Computer Fundamentals, which was a 3 session course focused on foundational computer skills like searching the internet and online ordering, sending emails, making invoices, and an introduction to using spreadsheets, as well as Produce Safety, which introduced FSMA and produce safety training in a modified way, and focused on teaching participants best practices and standards for consumer safety and to meet buyer expectations.
 Current produce safety courses are generally not set up to teach non-English speakers, especially in languages that are not Spanish.

 Project Activities